aditpunamiya2810/DL_Lab7/README.md

 # DL_Lab7

-Built 2 different CNN models to predict which CNN performs better and gives better results
+Built a few different CNN models using the LeNet architechture applying on the freely available Minst dataset to conclude which CNN model performs the best for a specific task